Analysis | Venezuela’s Collapse

 The Situation

-Maduro, 55, has scheduled a May 20 presidential election that is widely seen as a charade.
-Most prominent would-be contenders are either boycotting the contest or have been barred from entering it.
-One exception is Henri Falcon, a former state governor and ex-Chavez loyalist, who wants Venezuela to replace its currency with the U.S. dollar and is advised by a Wall Street economist.
-Hundreds of thousands of Venezuelans have fled to nearby countries in response to a violent crackdown on street protests, the lack of jobs and the inability to feed their families.
+Maduro, 55, overwhelmingly won a new six-year term in a May 20 election widely seen as a charade.
+Most of the opposition either boycotted the contest or were barred from entering it.
+Many Venezuelans didn’t bother to vote: The electoral authority said turnout was 48 percent, the lowest in two decades.
+Hundreds of thousands have fled to nearby countries in response to a violent crackdown on street protests, the lack of jobs and the inability to feed their families.
 In 2017, one aid agency said more than 11 percent of children under age 5 were suffering from moderate to severe malnutrition, yet Maduro has rejected humanitarian aid.
 Oil output has plunged to 1940s levels, partly for lack of money for maintenance but also because famished workers have grown too weak for heavy labor.
 Late last year, Venezuela defaulted on a portion of its debt.
-That included the $3 billion in so-called hunger bonds that Goldman Sachs Group Inc. bought at a deep discount, leading to criticism it was helping finance a regime that prioritized paying creditors over feeding starving Venezuelans.
+That included the $3 billion in so-called hunger bonds that Goldman Sachs Group Inc. bought at a deep discount, leading to criticism it was helping finance a regime that prioritized paying bondholders over feeding starving Venezuelans.
+Creditors have begun seizing the assets of the state oil company.
 The U.S. and European Union have imposed sanctions against the country for human-rights abuses, political repression and graft.
 Early this year, Venezuela introduced the world’s first state-issued cryptocurrency, the Petro.
 The U.S. called it a scam and promptly forbade Americans from purchasing it.
 While Venezuela no longer publishes basic statistics, the International Monetary Fund estimated that inflation exceeded 2,400 percent in 2017 and would zoom higher in 2018.
 In a ranking of countries by corruption level, the non-profit group Transparency International puts Venezuela at number 169 out of 180 nations.

 The Background